didx-xyz/aries-cloudapi-python/docs/src/README.md

 Additionally, there are [trust registry](./Trust%20Registry.md) and [webhooks](./Webhooks.md) endpoints.

 > NOTE: Regardless of the multitude of containers and mechanisms running in **acapy-cloud**, its aforementioned
 > Swagger UI's are the main interaction points intended between clients and the stack.
-This should be the only
+These should be the only
-> endpoints clients should interact with.
-There is no need (and no intention to allow) for clients to directly
+> endpoints that clients should interact with.
-> interact with the trust registry container.
-For a production deployment or a close-to-production/smoke-testing
-> deployment, you are well advised to only expose this endpoint to clients and leave all other endpoints unexposed
-> to the outside world.

 ### Using the Swagger UI